samueltripp/samueltripp.github.io/_pages/other/projects.md

 [Matt Echelman](https://matthewechelman.com) is amongst my closest friends, and is a diligent filmmaker and storyteller.

-My cousin, [Katye Martens Brier](https://www.katyemartensbrier.com/), and her husband Joe Brier are the best photographers and wedding photographers I could imagine, as [Maple and Main Media](https://www.mapleandmainmedia.com/).
+My cousin, Katye Martens Brier and her husband Joe Brier are the best photographers and wedding photographers I could imagine, as [Maple and Main Media](https://www.mapleandmaincreative.com/).

-The loveliest of friends [Christine Reighley](https://christinereighley.com/) and Cam Held own and operate [Maine The Way](https://mtwquarterly.com/), my favorite publication.
+The loveliest of friends Christine Reighley and Cam Held own and operate [Maine The Way](https://mtwquarterly.com/), my favorite publication.

 **Music**